 An Interim LCS

 The US Navy should scrap the failed LCS in favor of a slower, smaller, and more capable DE corvettes based on the Visby class corvette design and supported by tenders.
-Since a new ship would take years to develop and test, the US Navy should buy an excellent coastal ship now made in Mississippi, for Egypt!
+Since a new ship takes years to develop and test, the US Navy should buy an excellent coastal ship now made in Mississippi, for Egypt!
 As part of American military aid, the USA contracted to build four Ambassador MK III ships (pictured).
 These 200 ft long craft are referred to as "missile boats" for political reasons.
 They are one-sixth the size of the LCS, cost half as much, are just as fast, and have twice the weaponry!

 Since the Ambassador is much smaller, it is much more difficult to track and hit with weaponry, and has half the draft of the LCS, which is extremely important for a coastal craft.
 It does not carry two helicopters like the LCS, but those should operate far offshore, otherwise they help an enemy locate and target the ship.
 There have been no reported problems with the Ambassador since the foreign military sales office chose a simple design using modern (proven) systems.

 A dozen LCS have been funded thus far with more planned.
 Everyone is disappointed as they break down often and carry little weaponry.
 They don't even have basic Harpoon anti-ship missiles and only a single 57mm deck gun, compared to the 76mm mounted on the small Ambassador!
 The US Navy should buy a couple dozen of these (with Hellfires or EFOGMs added) until a DE corvette is ready to join the fleet.